PredictiveEcology/predictiveecology.r-universe.dev/README.md

 # Predictive Ecology R-Universe

-Enables various packages to be automatically built from their GitHub sources, to facilitated installation via `install.packages()`.
+Enables various packages to be automatically built from their GitHub sources, to facilitate installation via `install.packages()`.

 Currently, we build from our `development` branches.